Once upon a time, usually during a license renewal period, a radio station listener might hear the following on the air:

 A Clear Channel station in Grand Rapids, MI threw its annual B93 Concert Bash on June 20 in nearby Ionia by the Grand Rapids River, apparently oblivious to flash flood warnings issued by the National Weather Service.

 Then there is the now infamous Minot train derailing.
-For those not familar, a train carring anhydrous ammonia derailed and spilled it’s contents.
+For those not familiar, a train carrying anhydrous ammonia derailed and spilled its contents.
 When local officials attempted to activate EAS, they couldn’t.
-They then attempted to call the LP-1 station on the phone to get the information out, nobody was home.
-Clear Channel placed the blame squarely on the local law enforecement agencies stating that they had not installed their EAS equipement properly and had changed frequencies on their radio link without notifying the radio station.
+They then attempted to call the LP-1 station on the phone to get the information out, but nobody was home.
+Clear Channel placed the blame squarely on the local law enforcement agencies stating that they had not installed their EAS equipment properly and had changed frequencies on their radio link without notifying the radio station.
 Perhaps, but it seems there is more than enough blame to share.
 Were station employees proactive with the local government officials?
 I can’t say, but they should have been.
 EAS is a team effort.

-Not to pile onto Clear Channel too much, Cumulus seems to encourage their listeners to head out doors, enjoy the good weather.
+Not to pile onto Clear Channel too much, Cumulus seems to encourage their listeners to head outdoors, and enjoy the good weather.
 During a tornado warning.
 Nice.

 By this, It would appear that the public is interested in fleeing for their lives, having their cars flooded, all the while wondering what is going on.

 No matter how hard people try, nothing can replace radio’s role in alerting the public.
-Mass e-mail systems, Blackberries, and other internet based systems will fail when the power goes out and kills the supporting ethernet infrastructure.
-Cellphones, PCS devices, I-phones become unreliable during emergencies because the TELCO system that supports them gets clogged with traffic.
+Mass e-mail systems, Blackberries, and other internet-based systems will fail when the power goes out and kills the supporting ethernet infrastructure.
+Cellphones, PCS devices, and I-phones become unreliable during emergencies because the TELCO system that supports them gets clogged with traffic.
 Many cellphone towers do not have backup generators.
-During the events of 9/11/2001, I experienced first hand the difficulties trying to use the wired telephone network due to congestion.
+During the events of 9/11/2001, I experienced firsthand the difficulties of trying to use the wired telephone network due to congestion.
 Since the HDTV rollout, cable companies have become the backbone for the distribution of TV signals.
-Coaxial based cable systems rely on booster amplifiers every mile or two to keep the signal strengths usable.
+Coaxial-based cable systems rely on booster amplifiers every mile or two to keep the signal strengths usable.
 Those amplifiers need power from the utility grid.
 Not to mention, most TVs cannot run on batteries and lack portability.

 So where is the official outrage?
-Why has not the big radio CEO’s, public trustees each, been dragged before congress to explain themselves?
+Why have not the big radio CEOs, public trustees each, been dragged before Congress to explain themselves?